If you've never created a multi-language project, be sure to read the Guide to Programming Multi-Language Studies Overview, by clicking here.

 The returned file should looks something like this, with all updated translations in the “Translation” column of the translation file:

-XML syntax should NOT be translated (e.g.,[pipe: p1], <span> <i>, <b/> , etc.).
-Translating this text causes errors when you re-upload your translations to your project.
-Click here to see an example.
+XML syntax should NOT be changed (e.g.,[pipe: p1], <span> <i>, <b/> , etc.).
+Translating or changing this text causes errors when you re-upload your translations to your project.

 Step 3: Upload the Updated Translation Files